ML2B: Benchmarking LLMs on Cross-Lingual ML Pipeline Generation: The ML B benchmark

-The benchmark supports two submission formats: single-function submission format \texttt{MONO\_PREDICT} and modular submission format \texttt{MODULAR\_PREDICT}.
-The first format includes function \texttt{train\_and\_predict}, which takes the training dataset and prediction data and returns the prediction result. \texttt{MODULAR\_PREDICT} consists of three functions \texttt{train}, \texttt{prepare\_val} and \texttt{predict}, which sequentially train the model, prepare the prediction data and predict the result.
-Figure \ref{fig:pred_funcs} represents how the submission code is executed during grading.
-In case of \texttt{MODULAR\_PREDICT} format, the AutoML agent is prompted to train the model in the \texttt{train} function without the access to the prediction data, process the prediction features in the \texttt{prepare\_val} function and calculate the final prediction in the \texttt{predict} function given the previous outputs.
-The purpose of such prediction format is to reduce the chance of preprocessing leakage~\ref{sec:dataleak}.
-Preprocessing leakage is the type of data leakage when both the training and test data are processed together\citet{yang2022dataleak, Apicella_2025}.
+The benchmark supports two submission formats: single-function submission format \texttt{MONO\_PREDICT} (Figure~\ref{fig:sub_mono}) and modular submission format \texttt{MODULAR\_PREDICT} (Figure~\ref{fig:sub_modular}). \texttt{MODULAR\_PREDICT} consists of three functions \texttt{train}, \texttt{prepare\_val}, and \texttt{predict}, which sequentially train the model, prepare the prediction data, and predict the result.
+The purpose of such a prediction format is to reduce the chance of preprocessing leakage.
+Preprocessing leakage is the type of data leakage when both training and test data are processed together~\citet{yang2022dataleak, Apicella_2025}.
 The most common example is the data normalization being trained on both the training and test features. \texttt{MODULAR\_PREDICT} format restricts the code flow in a way that the prediction data is introduced only in the second stage of the pipeline, which makes the occurrence of preprocessing leakage less likely.
-Furthermore, such format allows the code to be analyzed for data leakage using static code analysis\citep{yang2022dataleak}, and additional analysis of the intermediate function results can be performed.
+In order to assess the presence of data leakage in submission code, static leakage analysis was performed using the \texttt{leakage-analysis} tool~\citep{yang2022dataleak}.
+This tool finds potential relations between the variables and outputs lines of code, causing potential data leakage.
+Leakage analysis is performed separately from the benchmark pipeline.
+Static leakage analysis finds potential leakage in $<$10\% of submissions in \texttt{MODULAR\_PREDICT} format, with 4\% remaining after excluding false positives in \texttt{train}-only and single-argument functions (Appendix~\ref{app:failures} and Figure~\ref{fig:leak_data}).